 - In mid-March 2020, we transitioned to a full-time, virtual work environment in which all employees, including sales representatives (whom we refer to as territory managers), were encouraged to work from their place of residence.
-Our decision was based on actions taken by federal, state and local governments to contain the spread of severe acute respiratory coronavirus 2 (SARS-CoV-2) and the related Coronavirus Disease 2019 (COVID-19), as well as the impact of "social distancing" efforts and various mitigation actions implemented by healthcare practices across the United States. - The new federal, state and local government requirements and guidance impact virtually all of the physicians' offices in which our territory managers detail XHANCE.
-These impacts include reduced patient visits, temporary halt of territory managers' visits, and closings of physicians' offices.
-Shortly after our transition to a full-time, virtual work environment, our territory managers began virtual details of XHANCE to target audience physicians. - We are monitoring federal, state, and local government communications in anticipation that the various mitigation efforts will be updated to facilitate a return to a working environment with fewer restrictions that may enable our territory managers to return to inperson detailing of physicians, depending on the policies of those physician offices.
-Given the localized nature of the restrictions that are in place we are preparing for our territory managers to operate in an environment that will include a mix of virtual and in-person physician detailing with dependencies on geography and time. - Late in the first quarter we began to observe an impact of the COVID-19 pandemic on XHANCE prescription growth.
-Based on thirdparty prescription data as well as data from PPN partners, XHANCE prescriptions increased by 8% for the six-week period ended April 24th compared to the prior six-week period ended March 13th.
-This six-week period coincides with our territory managers transition to a virtual detailing model and the nationwide COVID-19 related environmental shifts.
+Our decision was based on actions taken by federal, state and local governments to contain the spread of severe acute respiratory coronavirus 2 (SARS-CoV-2) and the related Coronavirus Disease 2019 (COVID-19), as well as the impact of "social distancing" efforts and various mitigation actions implemented by healthcare practices across the United States. - Federal, state and local government requirements and guidances have impacted virtually all of the physicians' offices in which our territory managers detail XHANCE.
+These impacts include reduced patient visits, temporary halt of territory managers' visits, and temporary closings of physicians' offices.
+Shortly after our transition to a full-time, virtual work environment, our territory managers began virtual details of XHANCE to target audience physicians. - We have been monitoring, and will continue to monitor, federal, state, and local government requirements and guidances.
+In certain instances, the various mitigation efforts have been updated to facilitate a return to a working environment with fewer restrictions.
+Where permitted by local requirements and the policies of physician offices, our territory managers began to return to in-person detailing of physicians in May and June.
+Given the localized nature of the restrictions that are in place and the potential for restrictions to return we have equipped our territory managers to operate in an environment that will include a mix of virtual and inperson physician detailing with dependencies on geography and time. - Late in the first quarter we began to observe an adverse impact of the COVID-19 pandemic on XHANCE prescription growth.
+This adverse impact was most pronounced during the "shelter-in-place" mitigation efforts that were prevalent from late-March through May.
+Although XHANCE prescription growth (and in particular, new prescription growth) continues to be adversely impacted by the COVID-19 pandemic, the magnitude of the impact has slowly improved as federal, state and local government requirements and guidances have been updated to facilitate economic reopening.
+Based on third-party prescription data as well as data from Preferred Pharmacy Network (PPN) partners, XHANCE prescriptions increased 11% from first quarter 2020 to second quarter 2020.
 Although XHANCE prescriptions have grown during this initial COVID-19 period, the rate of growth was below our pre-pandemic expectations.
-Due to the adverse effect of the COVID-19 pandemic on XHANCE prescription growth to date as well as the unknown effect in the future, we are withdrawing our previous XHANCE revenue guidance for 2020.
+Due to the adverse effect of the COVID-19 pandemic on XHANCE prescription growth to date, as well as the unknown effect in the future, we withdrew our previous XHANCE revenue guidance for 2020.
 If the effects of the COVID-19 pandemic on XHANCE net revenues become more certain, we will evaluate providing guidance for XHANCE net revenues.
 Additionally, the duration and magnitude of the negative impact from the COVID-19 pandemic on XHANCE net revenue are uncertain and may affect the availability of additional capital under our Pharmakon Note Purchase Agreement and our ability to remain in compliance with our revenue covenants thereunder.